iFooledMe/Digital-Ship-Log--Code-Institute-Project-3/README.md

 ### SCOPE
 The scope for this first MVP version focuses around the users basic abilities to create, view, update and delete log entries (CRUD operations).
 As a first conceptual product proving the usability of an app like this, the most important aspect is to get the user experience as smooth, intuitive and easy to use as possible.

 In a product like this the sheer amount of entries of different types can get immense.
-Therefore aspects like how the data is presented (structure) possibly of more importance at this stage, than cool design (even if they are closely related of course)
+Therefore aspects like how the data is presented (structure) is possibly of more importance at this stage, than cool design (even if they are closely related of course)

 As the user stories presented above tells focus in this version will be in:
 - Authentication (Sign up, sign in, log out)